nanocurrency/nano-docs/docs/node-implementation/work.md

 title: Node Implementation - Work
-description: Explore how work generation and management has been implemented in the Nano node implementation
+description: Explore how work generation and management has been implemented in the nano node implementation

 # Node Implementation - Work